cargo-bins/release-rust/README.md

 In that mode:
 - The toolchain setup is performed, but without any default components.
-- The `post-setup` hook is run, if set.
+- The `post-setup` and `post-publish` hooks are run, if set.
-- The crate is immediately published to crates.io.
 - Everything else is skipped: other hooks, the build, packaging, tagging, the release, etc.
 - The action will fail if the crate is already published at that version (in normal mode, such failures are ignored).

 If you want to _only_ publish to crates.io and _not_ then package the binaries, you should not use this action, and do something like this instead: